What a great Summer! These past few months have been great for professional and personal growth.

 With the change of seasons, taking time to reflect on all that’s been achieved has become a ritual.
-In addition to guest-speaking at two tech events, I was able to attend 11 additional events over the past three months.
-Of the attended events, my personal favorites include a hands-on workshop with Indy Design Week, Kenzie Academy’s Innovation Series, and the Innopower Conference.
+In addition to guest-speaking at two tech events, I was able to experience 11 additional events over the past three months.
+Of the attended events, my personal favorites include Indy Design Week, Kenzie Academy’s Innovation Series, and the Innopower Conference.

 This Summer began by attending some events that were apart of Indy Design Week.
 The Sketchnoting Workshop, which was led by Teddy Lu, was particularly enjoyable.
 Sketchnoting is the practice of combining text, pictures and symbols in place of traditional word-for-word note taking.
-The workshop aimed to make use find and focus on key ideas and phrases, so that we can quickly take notes and better retain the information.
+Sketchnoting aims to make us find and focus on key ideas and phrases.
+As a result, sketchnoting allows us to take notes faster while better retaining the information.
 The workshop focused on sketching fundamentals, brainstorming, and rapid iterations.

 The sketchnoting workshop was enjoyable because it made me conceptualize content in a straight-forward manner.
 Thanks to additional practice, sketchnoting has become an enjoyable alternative to traditional note-taking.

 Another enjoyable event was the Summer Innovation Series hosted by Kenzie Academy.
-This series featured guest speakers Eric Bahn, Venture Capitalist and CEO of Hustle Fund as well as Jeff Hoffman, entrepreneur and founder of priceline.com.
-Eric and Jeff were very inspirational speakers.
+This series featured guest speakers Eric Bahn and Jeff Hoffman.
+Eric is a Venture Capitalist and CEO of Hustle Fund while Jeff is an entrepreneur and founder of priceline.com.
+It was great to have the opportunity to listen and learn from two inspirational individuals.
 The presentation was a panel discussion, so I had the privilege of hearing both guests offer their best advice and life experiences.
 A few key takeaways included how to meet people in the tech industry and how to create the ideal career path.

 The whole panel discussion was inspirational.
 A few things that spoke out to me were the words of both Eric and Jeff.
 Eric Bahn spoke about the importance of building relationships.
 A key to his success involved planning at least one coffee date per week with a tech professional.
 Doing so allowed him to meet new people, gain different perspectives and keep in touch for future networking.